SerlithNetwork/flare-viewer/README.md

 1. CPU and Memory timings for all threads
 2. Display server configurations
 3. Display system information
-4. Display jvm events and server status
+4. Display jvm and server statistics

 ### Setting up the project